By S.D. Plissken | February 24, 2019

 Even without the assessment problem, the trio of Rawson, Beaulieu, and Thibeault were right in line with past boards in completely failing to rein in greater-than-inflation budget increases.
 They were the component parts of yet another failed board – voting unanimously to spend more than we have.

-So, Andrew “Andy” Rawson, James M. “Mike” Beaulieu, and, to a lesser extent, Lawrence D. “Larry” Brown, who is also a former selectmen, have all quite a bit of overdue explaining to do.
+So, Andrew “Andy” Rawson, James M. “Mike” Beaulieu, and, to a lesser extent, Lawrence D. “Larry” Brown, who has held nearly every office except selectman, have all quite a bit of overdue explaining to do.
 Of all the five candidates, these three most of all would need to demonstrate firm commitments to change – I know, the likely worth of politicians’ promises – before they are again trusted with the keys.

 In terms of this Meet the Candidates Night, there is one fundamental question to be asked.